the-mac/data-store-ios/README.md

     self.flightCountLabel.text = [NSString stringWithFormat:@"%d Flight(s) Booked", count];
 }
 ```
+In this example, we simply assign the NSArray from the [all](http://cocoadocs.org/docsets/DataStore/0.1.0/Classes/Model.html#//api/name/all) function of the Flight model.
+It's just that simple to get all records of a specific table.

+Alternatively, if you want to query a subset you will have to use the [advanced branch]() of the DataStore Framework to use the [where]() and [orWhere]() query builder methods and the [get]() method to execute the queries.

 ### Retrieving Single Models
-In addition to retrieving all of the records for a given table, you can also retrieve single records using find.
-Instead of returning a collection of models, the find method returns a single model instance:
+In addition to retrieving all of the records for a given table, you can also retrieve a single record.
+Instead of returning a collection of models like with the [all](http://cocoadocs.org/docsets/DataStore/0.1.0/Classes/Model.html#//api/name/all) function, the [find](http://cocoadocs.org/docsets/DataStore/0.1.0/Classes/Model.html#//api/name/find) function returns a single model instance:
 ```
 - (void)viewDidAppear:(BOOL)animated {
     [super viewDidAppear:animated];